activatedgeek/winemag-dataset/README.md

 **WARNING**: Careful with the scraping limits.
 You are advised to scrape only a few pages per spider per session.

+With the current [settings.py](./winemag/settings.py), it takes about ~320 hours (~20 hours each for 16 spiders) to collect ~250k reviews.

+## Access Data

+Download the raw data [here](http://bit.ly/winemag-raw-250k).

+### Notes

+* Some vintages have been wrongly parsed in situations where the title included more than one four-digit numbers.

 ## License

 MIT